AlexandruPalade/Manage-shift-app/README.md

 I wanted to make an application for me to manage my shifts.

-The main porject contains one apllication using TypeScript for front end and for back end I used firebase.
+The main project contains one apllication using TypeScript for front end and for back end I used firebase.